shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

         self.fa2_transfer(self.data.token, sp.self_address, sp.sender, params.token_id, 1)
 ```

-Here we will first verify that amount with the transaction is equal the amount of the NFT.
+Here, we will first verify that amount with the transaction is equal to the cost of the NFT.

-> Note: The amount of mutez for the nft are stored in `amount` key in our `data` bigmap.
+> Note: The amount of mutez for the NFT is stored in the `amount` key in our `data` big map.

 Then we will also verify if the NFT was on sale.
 That is `collectable` key is True.

 If all the checks pass we can set our new holder.
-And we will use our utility function to call `Tokens` smart contract and transfer the NFT.
+And we will use our utility function to call the Token smart contract and transfer the NFT.

 We are also sending 97% of the amount to the author of the NFT.

 ### Update admin Entry point
-We will check if the send is admin and, if it is true we will update the  admin.
+We check if the sender is admin and, if it is true we will update the admin.

-> It is always good to have entry point to update admin, in case the seed is compromised.
+> It is always good to have an entry point to update admin, in case you have lost your private key.

 ```python
     @sp.entry_point
     def update_admin(self, params):